adriangryseska/adriangryseska.github.io/README.md

 ## Information
-please wait for future projects.
-For future project plans in the form of a simple website, tools, and others.
+Please wait for more project.
+I make a website, and tools that may help you.

 ### Note
-I am a beginner trying to learn how to become a web developer
+I am a beginner.
+You may find any wrong or bad code because i'm still on learning.

 ### Skills
-Already understand the basic workings of HTML, CSS and still trying to learn Javascript.
+I already understand the basic workings of HTML, CSS and still trying to learn Javascript.

 ## Completed project
 #### KDA Calculator